 Top 10 Biggest Problems With Star Wars: The Force Awakens

 URRG!
 THIS makes me mad more than anything else in this movie!
-All throughout the star wars movies and many books it states that you DO need years and years of training!
-Why the hell did Abrams and all of the other makers of this awesome movie mess this well known fact up I have no clue as to why they did it!
+All throughout the Star Wars movies and many books, it states that you DO need years and years of training!
+Why the hell did Abrams and all of the other makers of this awesome movie mess this well-known fact up?
+I have no clue as to why they did it!

 As much as I was disappointed in this, I'll try to defend it as best I can.
-Remember Ren had just been shot in the side by Chewie's crossbow, a weapon previously proven to send Stormtroopers flying in the air.
+Remember, Ren had just been shot in the side by Chewie's crossbow, a weapon previously proven to send Stormtroopers flying through the air.
 Not Ren.
 He took it like a champ.
 He then fights Finn, yes, an ex-janitor without any lightsaber experience, but he wasn't trying to kill him.
 I thought Ren's lax fighting style made it obvious he was only toying with Finn rather than actually trying to dice him up.
 This is made more obvious when Finn actually lands a hit on Ren, who then immediately disarms Finn and slices his back.
-A combination of grief after killing his father earlier, being taken by surprise when Rey uses the force and stuff, all the while bleeding from Chewie's crossbow earlier, account for the fact he lost to Rey.

 Hey!
 Luke Skywalker's back!
 But he's not showing up in the trailers!
 So, that means they've got a big surprise for him, right?